dotnet/source-build/Documentation/planning/arcade-powered-source-build/onboarding/local-onboarding.md

 * [`eng/Version.Details.xml`](#engversiondetailsxml) - Already exists, but
   modifications are needed to pull dependencies from upstream intermediate nupkgs.
+* [Patching](#patching). - The initial onboarding process includes putting any required patches into the repo.
+Some may be incorporated directly, but some may still be `.patch` files.

-See the below sections for details on each file and examples:
+See the below sections for details:

 ### `eng/SourceBuild.props`